 It’s stressful enough missing your flight, but do you also have to worry about getting charged too?

-Do You Get Charged If You Miss a Domestic Flight?
+Do You Get Charged If You Miss Your Flight?

 If you miss a domestic flight, you will not get charged an additional fee unless you make a habit of missing flights with the airline you are flying with.